ThomasLengeling/devart-template/project_posts/2014-02-01-Custom-Search-and-Processing.md

 ```
 The String path will contain the path of the image found, so we only need to retrived it with a easy built in funtion from processing. `loadImage(path)`

+The whole project is located on [github CustomSearchJSON](https://github.com/ThomasLengeling/Processing-Sketch)